boomcamp/django-restframework/README.md

 ```

-2. We need `psycopg2-binary` adapter to connect django to posgtres .
+2. We also need to install `psycopg2-binary` adapter to connect django to posgtres.

 **Psycopg** = is the most popular PostgreSQL database [adapter](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1182) for the Python programming language.